johnbrc/MPD-Distribution/content/modules/MPD-M4/MPD-M4.md

 -	Like soldiers, disciples of the Messiah need to learn the basic disciplines and specialised skills required for vocational service.

-- 	Progressing from *calling* to *commissioning* requires yielding ourselves fully to the demands of vocational services: becoming disciplined and skilled in the responsibilities of our calling.
+-	Progressing from *calling* to *commissioning* requires yielding ourselves fully to the demands of vocational service, becoming disciplined, skilled and faithful in response to our calling.

 -	This is what it means to be *chosen* by the Messiah: anointed to work alongside him, bringing in a *harvest of faithfulness,[^cf11]* in the power of his Spirit.

 -	This is how we are prepared for useful service[^cf12] and enabled to become co-workers with the Messiah in his mission.